The Mining Law Review: Tanzania

 Mineral right-holders must also establish and implement a bidding process for acquisition of goods and services that gives preference to indigenous Tanzanian companies.
-There are various conditions attached to the evaluation of bids and thus the award of contracts should not be based solely on the principle of the lowest bidder, and where an indigenous Tanzanian company has the capacity to execute the job, that company should not be disqualified solely because it has not tendered the lowest bid.
+Evaluation of bids and the award of contracts should not be based solely on the principle of the lowest bidder, and where an indigenous Tanzanian company has the capacity to execute the job, that company should not be disqualified solely because it has not tendered the lowest bid.
 Furthermore, if a bid by a Tanzanian company does not exceed the lowest bid by more than 10 per cent, the contract must be awarded to the Tanzanian company, and if bids are judged to be equal, the bid with the highest level of local content should be selected.
 In the event that a non-indigenous Tanzanian company is engaged, then it must incorporate a company in Tanzania, operate it from Tanzania and, where practicable, execute its tasks in association with a Tanzanian company.

 It is also a requirement to prepare a programme for research and development and budgeting for the promotion of education, practical attachments and training in relation to a licensee's overall work programme and activities.
 The plan must outline a revolving three to five-year programme for research and development initiatives to be undertaken internally, provide details of the expected expenditure in implementing the plan, and provide public calls for proposals for research and development initiatives and criteria for selecting proposals that qualify.
 The plan must be updated annually.
 Licensees are also required to support and carry out a published plan for a technology transfer programme for the promotion of technology transfer to Tanzania.
 Thus, a sub-plan must be prepared, which should include a programme of planned initiatives for the effective transfer of technology from a licensee to an indigenous Tanzanian company and citizens of Tanzania.
 Licensees are required to support the technology transfer as regards formation of joint ventures, partnering of licensing agreements between indigenous Tanzanian companies and foreign contractors or service companies.